eserlxl/vglog-filter/doc/AUR.md

 - Always update `PKGVER` in `PKGBUILD.0` for new releases.
 - The script expects `PKGBUILD.0` to exist and be up to date.
 - The script will fail if required tools or the template are missing.
-- For CI or automation, set `GPG_KEY_ID` to avoid interactive prompts.
+- For CI or automation, set `gpg_key_id` to avoid interactive prompts.
-- For CI or automation with automatic asset upload, set `AUTO=y` to skip upload prompts.
+- For CI or automation with automatic asset upload, set `auto=y` to skip upload prompts.
-- For CI environments, set `CI=1` to skip all interactive prompts.
+- For CI environments, set `ci=1` to skip all interactive prompts.
 - Use `./aur-generator.sh test` to verify all modes work correctly before making changes or releases.
 - The script automatically handles both 'v' and non-'v' prefixed GitHub release URLs.
 - VCS packages (`aur-git` mode) automatically set `sha256sums=('SKIP')` and add `validpgpkeys`.